nagasamudramkarthik/Secure-Data-in-transit-and-Data-at-Rest/README.md

 ### Project Overview

 This repository showcases how to secure both data at rest and data in transit within a Kubernetes environment.
 It implements secure communication between a frontend pod and a backend pod using mutual TLS (mTLS) provided by Istio.
-The backend pod, running MongoDB, uses a LUKS-encrypted persistent volume, which is automatically decrypted using a passphrase securely retrieved from HashiCorp Vault.
+The backend pod  uses a LUKS-encrypted persistent volume, which is automatically decrypted using a passphrase securely retrieved from HashiCorp Vault.

 ### Tools Used
 ![Docker](https://img.shields.io/badge/Docker-2496ED?style=for-the-badge&logo=docker&logoColor=white)